dm4ml/motion/docs/deployment/http.md

 # HTTP Documentation

-A motion application can also be connected to using HTTP requests; however, request data must be JSON-serializable.
-This is useful for connecting to a motion application in a different language (e.g., Javascript UI).
+A Motion application can also be connected to using HTTP requests; however, request data must be JSON-serializable.
+This is useful for connecting to a Motion application in a different language (e.g., Javascript UI).

 The main endpoints and example usages are listed in this section.
+We include examples using the `fetch` API in Javascript, but you can use any HTTP client to make requests to a served Motion application.

 ## Endpoints